Tiffany Hendra Talks Season 2 Of ‘RHOD,’ Gets Candid About The Nude Scene Controversy, And Shares Who Is Her Least Favorite Housewife

 While Tiffany Hendra did touch on Vicki Gunvalson’s cancer drama, the reason she said she doesn’t really like her was because she had “me-itis” and everything is always about her.

 On the premiere season of RHOD, Tiffany Hendra dealt with a huge scandal regarding some nude scenes she filmed while working for Cinemax.
-There were reports that she was a former adult film star which sounds really scandalous until you learn that she just made a few of those extra-adult softcore movies for Cinemax.
+There were reports that she was a former adult film star, which sounds really scandalous until you learn that she just made a few of those extra-adult softcore movies for Cinemax.
 When asked about whether or not she regretted those nude scenes, Tiffany explained to Domenick that it was part of her story and that she would never regret the work that she did.
-She also pointed out that while it all looked real, so did Halle Berry’s sex scene with Billy Bob Thornton in Monster’s Ball.
+She also pointed out that while it all looked real, like Halle Berry’s sex scene with Billy Bob Thornton in Monster’s Ball, it was all Hollywood magic.
 Of course, there’s always been a rumor that those love scenes weren’t quite so fake either.

 I think I found my spirit animal!
 Meet @sweetsophiemarie — worlds most beautiful kitty! #obsessed